The Tabernacle Tour #2

 This would be the final stop for the priests, before entering the Holy Place…

-And every time they bathed, it is likely they would have seen a reflection of themselves in the laver…(see James 1:23-27)
+And every time they bathed, it is likely they would have seen a reflection of themselves in the laver…(see James 1:22-27)

 Sobering…but also encouraging:

-Because it is the truth of the Word of God that washes away all our masks and helps us see ourselves for who we really are…weak and sinful, but saved, cleansed and purchased back, by a holy God, who loves us deeply enough not to leave us where we are!
+Because it is the truth of the Word of God that washes away all our masks and helps us see ourselves for who we really are…weak and sinful, but Justified: saved, cleansed and purchased back, by a holy God, who loves us deeply enough not to leave us where we are!
 (John3:16).
-We can cleanse our bodies…But only the Lord can cleanse our hearts.

 See